In C++, a vector is a collection that implements a dynamic size array (meaning it adjusts its size automatically as needed).

 Creating and Initializing Vectors

-Once a vector is declared, it must be initialized before use.
+Once a vector is declared, we must initialize it before using it.

-You can create an empty vector and then add elements to it:
+You can create an empty vector and add elements to it later:

 std::vector<int> numbers; // Empty vector